crazy4pi314/crazy4pi314.github.io/moving.md

 <a href="mailto:sckaiser@sckaiser.com" target="_top">sckaiser@sckaiser.com</a>
 226-339-8217

-## All items must go by Aug.
+## All items must go by (and depending on what it is not until) Aug.
 3rd!
-Can arrange flexible pickup (or possibly delivery to QNC if small) ##
+Can arrange flexible pickup or  delivery to QNC if small ##

 |Item                                    |Price (OBO)|Photo |
 |------------------------------------------------------------------------------|-----|-----------------------------------|